KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 ---

-### 4.27 Dual Modalities of Revelation
+### **4.27 Dual Modalities of Revelation**

 • **Sacred Revelation**
- – Divine insight
+ – Integrative gnosis
- – Ecstatic unity
+ – Harmonic unity
  – Compassionate clarity

 • **Inverse Revelation**
- – Seductive gnosis
+ – Seductive inversion
- – Occult inversion
+ – Architectures of control
- – Technocratic control
+ – Mimicry of light

 ---

-Yet no revelation is unfiltered—
+Yet no revelation is unfiltered —
 it is always refracted through finitude:

 • Language and symbol